 One complication is the lack of presenter mode.
-I rely on this heavily during live presentations, both for speaker notes on the current slide and to remind myself about the next slide.
+I’m on the record as a big fan of presenter mode, and I rely on this feature heavily during live presentations, both for speaker notes on the current slide and to remind myself about the next slide.
 Depending on the situation, I may also use the presenter view to jump around in my deck, presenting slides in a different order than the one they were saved in.
 Remote presentation software won’t let you do this, or at least, not easily.
 You can hack it if you have two monitors available, by setting the “display screen" to be the one shared with the remote audience, and setting the other one to be the “presenter screen", but this is a bit fiddly to set up, and is very dependent on the precise meeting software being used.

 This is particularly difficult when you’re trying to run a demo as well, because that generally means mirroring your screen so the remote audience sees the same thing as you do.
 This is basically impossible to manage smoothly in combination with presenter view, so don’t even try.